rururu/rete4frames/doc/language.md

 Frames, Facts and Patterns
 ----
-The frame is the basic concept for the representation of knowledge in the language.
+The frame is a basic concept for the representation of knowledge in the language.
 It is used to represent the facts and patterns of facts.
 The frame has a type and slots.
 The slot has  a name and a value.
 The frame represented as a list.
 First element of the list is the type of the frame.
-Other elements of the list are the slot names and values alternately:
+Other elements of the list are slot names and values alternately:
 ```
 (type slot1 value1 slot2 value2 ... )
 ```